-You can also use this page to preview a preview PDF version (i.e. the first 100 rows of data) or to generate a printable PDF version of the entire worksheet.
+You can also use this page to preview a preview PDF version (that is, the first 50 rows of data) or to generate a printable PDF version of the entire worksheet.
 Having created a PDF version, Discoverer displays either the "PDF Ready page" or the "PDF Sample Ready page" from where you can view, save or print the PDF file.